Old Tucson Studios: Fire

 On April 24, 1995, a fire destroyed much of Old Tucson Studios.
 Buildings, costumes, and memorabilia were lost in the blaze.
 Among the memorabilia destroyed was the wardrobe from Little House on the Prairie.
 Also lost in the blaze was the only copy of a short film about the history of Old Tucson Studios.
 This film included rare behind-the-scenes footage of stars such as William Holden, John Wayne, and Angie Dickinson.
 The Reno, a steam locomotive from the Virginia and Truckee Railroad on static display in the park, was also badly damaged.

 Fire control efforts were hampered by high winds.
 Most of the buildings in the studio were classified as "Temporary Structures," meaning fire prevention devices such as sprinklers were not required.
 A large propane tank, stashes of black powder used in staging gunfights, and a diesel fuel tank demanded the attention of firefighters and much of the scarce water supply.
 So much water was used in the attempt to prevent an explosion that the surrounding areas became flooded, further impeding the firefighters as they attempted to wade through the mud.
 After four hours of firefighting, the flames were extinguished.
-Damage was estimated to be around $10 million ($15 million in 2013), with 25 buildings destroyed; there were no human casualties.
+Damage was estimated to be around $10 million ($21.5 million in 2026), with 25 buildings destroyed; there were no human casualties.

 After 20 months of reconstruction, Old Tucson re-opened its doors on January 2, 1997.
 The sets that were lost were not recreated; instead, entirely new buildings were constructed, and the streets were widened.
-The Reno locomotive was cosmetically restored before the filming of Wild Wild West, in which it was featured as Union Pacific 119 in the scene at the driving of the final spike of the First Transcontinental Railroad, but was subsequently used in an explosion in the scene and is in need of additional restoration.
-The soundstage was not rebuilt.
+The Reno locomotive was cosmetically restored before the filming of Wild Wild West, in which it was featured as Union Pacific 119 in the scene at the driving of the final spike of the first transcontinental railroad, but was subsequently used in an explosion in the scene and is in need of additional restoration.
+The sound stage was not rebuilt.
 Film production at Old Tucson was seriously affected by the fire.
-In 2003, Old Tucson reduced its hours of operation, opening from 10am to 4pm.
+In 2003, Old Tucson reduced its hours of operation, opening from 10 a.m. to 4 p.m.
 Focusing on seasonal events, Old Tucson hosts the popular Nightfall event for Halloween which runs through the month of October, Wednesday through Sunday nights.